xyxj1024/xyxj1024.github.io/_posts/2022-07-17-system-security-seedlab.md

 - Trigger an encryption of $\mathbf{p}$;
 - For every table $\ell = 0, \dots , 3$, and index $y = 0, \delta, 2\delta, \dots , 256 - \delta$, read memory addresses $A[1024\ell + 4y + tSB]$ for $t = 0, \dots , W - 1$ and time these $W$ memory accesses.

 Each encryption effectively yields $4 \cdot 256 / \delta$ samples of measure score[^5].
 With page sharing between the Spy process and the Trojan process, the Spy can make sure that a specific memory line is evicted from the whole cache hierarchy.
-Nevertheless, the Prime+Probe side channel attack has some limitations:
+Nevertheless, the Prime+Probe side-channel attack has some limitations:
 - First, it can only be applied in small caches (typically the L1 cache), since only a few bits of the virtual memory address are known.
 (More recently, [Liu et al. (2015)](https://ieeexplore.ieee.org/document/7163050)[^6] implements a Prime+Probe attack targeting the LLC.)
 - Second, the employment of such a Spy process in small caches restricts its application to processes co-located on the same core.
 - Finally, modern processors have very similar access times for L1 and L2 caches, only differing in a few cycles, which makes the detection method noisy and challenging[^7].